 Day 3: Morning Session: 2 hours.
 Afternoon Session 1.5 hours

-TOTAL HOURS: Equal to 3 months of weekly therapy
+Equivalent to approximately 6 months of weekly therapy

-Becca will be on-call as needed during the intensive week.
+Becca will be on-call as needed during the intensive.

 Before you get started: